nathan-folsom/traw/readme.md

 - Box text justification and alignment
 - Flexboxy layout
 - Undo/redo
-- Command line docs
-- Build/distribution
 - Hover effects: e.g. change char under cursor if action is available
 - Animations: e.g. hover background transition instead of instant change
 - Color theme
 - Rerender when terminal resized
 - Arrow characters to show direction
 - Escape key to exit modes, as well as enter

+### General

+Things that are good for the health of the project:

+- License
+- Increased unit test coverage
+- Integration test setup
+- Build/distribution
+- Command line docs